 Beginning of School: Students should not be on school grounds prior to 7:30 a.m.
-During fair weather conditions the first bell will ring at 8:00 a.m. allowing students to enter the building and to proceed to their lockers and classrooms.
+During fair weather conditions the first bell will ring at 8:00 a.m. allowing students to proceed to their lockers and classrooms.
 During bad weather the entrance will be open a 1⁄2 hour prior to the late start.
 Students are to stay in the commons area and are not to go to any other part of the building without permission.